 Maybe you don’t want to bring a bag of crumbly, greasy potato chips to game night, but not all chips are equal when it comes to the mess they create.

-Find tougher tortilla chips or a more natural type of chip that won’t break apart and leave a trail of grease.
+Find tougher tortilla chips perfect for sauces and dips, or a more natural type of bag of chips that won’t break apart and leave a trail of grease.
 Or don’t—it’s all about the flavor you’re craving, and a few sticky fingers aren’t the end of the world.
 Maybe steer clear of the fluorescent orange kind, though.